ethz-pes/AI-mag/README.md

 The releases are available at GitHub and contains:
 * A stable version of the source code (code and ressources)
-* An archive containg the generated data (FEM solution, trained ANN, etc.)
+* An zip archive containg the generated data (FEM solution, trained ANN, etc.)

 ## Metrics